What are the objectives of Financial Management? Distinguish between capitalization, capital structure and capital budgeting.

 What is basic difference between Manual Accounting and Computerized Accounting?
 Describe application of computer in accounting to prove your arguments.

 Explain the nature and objectives of Financial Management.
-Discuss various long-term sources of financing.
+Explain various long-term sources of financing.

 Distinguish between relevance and irrelevance theory of dividend decisions.